February has been a very busy month for me. Lots of returning clients, and some fascinating new customers.

 Last night my husband brought to my attention the Steve Coogan audio book, Alan Partridge: Nomad.

 In it, Alan describes the new logo he has designed with his branding agency.

 It is quite frankly, the funniest thing I have heard in ages.

 Well, they do say that there is nothing funnier than the truth, and although I haven’t had clients quite as prescriptive as Alan Partridge, I have had some that really should leave the designing to the designer and walk away.

 Have a listen.
 Then imagine if you were being orchestrated by a client like that.
 Be kinder to designers.

 Thank you Steve Coogan, you are amazing!!

 I’m thinking of refreshing my logo.
 It’s been awhile, and with the change in my business, I think it is a good idea.
 Designing for myself, however, is a total nightmare.
 I’m a tricky customer to design for.
-It won’t anytime happen soon.
+It won’t happen anytime soon.

 I often have clients come to me who are apologetic during the design stage of a logo.
 They hate to inconvenience me should a logo go through one or two rounds of development.
 It always makes me smile.

 It is rare that a logo is created perfectly in the first draft*.
 Extremely rare.
 I often think the development phase is something we need, client and designer.
 The logo grows with us and, at the end, it should always be a something we both wanted.